PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

-The first function has a similar structure as the hard-coded method of `TaylorIntegration.jetcoeffs!`, but uses low-level functions in `TaylorSeries` (e.g., `sincos!` above); all temporary `Taylor1` objects as well as declared arrays are allocated once in `TaylorIntegration._allocate_jetcoeffs!`.
+The first function has a similar structure as the hard-coded method of `TaylorIntegration.jetcoeffs!`, but uses low-level functions in `TaylorSeries` (e.g., `sincos!` above); all temporary `Taylor1` objects as well as declared arrays are allocated once by `TaylorIntegration._allocate_jetcoeffs!`.
-More complex functions become very difficult to read.
-Note that, if necessary, one can further optimize these functions manually.
+More complex functions quickly become very difficult to read.
+Note that, if necessary, one can further optimize `new_ex` manually.

-## Limitations and some advices
+## Limitations and some advice

-The construction of the internal function obtained by using [`@taylorize`](@ref) is somewhat complicated and limited due to the manual translation of the expressions.
-Here we list some limitations and advices.
+The construction of the internal function obtained by using [`@taylorize`](@ref) is somewhat complicated and limited.
+Here we list some limitations and provide some advice.

-- It is useful to have expressions which involve two arguments at most, which imposes the proper use of parenthesis: For example, `res = a+b+c` should be written as `res = (a+b)+c`.
+- It is best to have expressions which involve two arguments at most, which requires using parentheses appropriately: For example, `res = a+b+c` should be written as `res = (a+b)+c`.

 - Updating operators such as `+=`, `*=`, etc., are not supported.
 For example, the expression `x += y` is not recognized by `@taylorize`.
-Likewise, expressions such as `x = x+y` are not supported by `@taylorize` and should be substituted by equivalent expressions; e.g. `z = x+y; x = z`.
+Likewise, expressions such as `x = x+y` are not supported by `@taylorize` and should be replaced by equivalent expressions in which variables appear only on one side of the assignment; e.g. `z = x+y; x = z`.

-- The macro allows to use array declarations through `Array`, but other ways (e.g. `similar`) are not yet implemented.
+- The macro allows the use of array declarations through `Array`, but other ways (e.g. `similar`) are not yet implemented.

 - Avoid using variables prefixed by an underscore, in particular `_T`, `_S` and